burlster1980/arupcodev060/content/creating-pages/creating-news.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<h5><a id="completing" name="completing"></a>Completing your news article</h5>
 			<p>Once you have added the data detailed above, you should save your document.
 If you are intending to add modules to your article, you will need to follow the steps outlined below.
-If your article is complete without modules, you can now submit it for publication or preview it using the method outlined below.</p>
+If your article is complete without modules, you can now <a href="/getting-started/workflow/#publishing">submit it for publication</a> or preview it using the method outlined below.</p>
 			<h5><a id="links" name="links"></a>Adding links in Sitecore</h5>
 			<p>You can add links to content in certain fields.
 Fields on a news document you can add links to include:</p>
 			<ul>